 The current legal framework contains provisions on universal service which acts as a safety net to ensure social inclusion where market forces alone may not deliver basic electronic communication services for all consumers.
 Under Article 15 of the Universal Services Directive the Commission is required to review the scope of universal service periodically, and if necessary to revise it.
 After the adoption of the new regulatory framework in 2009, the Commission organised a public consultation on the future of universal service and this consultation took place during 2010.
-The Commission's main objective was to examine whether there is a need to revise the overall approach and principles governing universal service in the EU particular in the context of broadband development.
+The Commission's main objective was to examine whether there is a need to revise the overall approach and principles governing universal service in the EU in particular in the context of broadband development.

-The Commission is expected to issue a communication and review of the scope of universal service during 2011.
+The Commission issued a communication on the review of the scope of universal service on November 23rd, 2011.
 Furthermore, the Commission might issue a recommendation or engage a review process of the directive.
-In this context BEREC should take a closer look into the relevant themes of the universal service such as the universal service provisions in the context of Broadband, the designation mechanisms, the costing and finance.
+In this context BEREC should take a closer look into the relevant themes of the universal service such as the universal service provisions in the context of broadband, the designation mechanisms, the costing and finance as well as the calculation of net costs.